 Tiffany C. Li is a technology attorney and legal scholar.
 She is a Postdoctoral Fellow at Yale Law School’s Information Society Project, where she leads the Wikimedia/Yale Law School Initiative on Intermediaries and Information.
 She is a popular expert on law and policy at the forefront of new technological innovations.

 Previously, Li was in-house counsel for General Assembly, a global technology education company.
 She has also held legal positions at the Wikimedia Foundation, Amazon, Ask.com, the Federal Communications Commission, and the U.S. Department of State.
 Li is a licensed attorney in California, New York (pending), and New Jersey (pending).
 She holds CIPP/US, CIPP/E, CIPT, and CIPM certifications from the International Association of Privacy Professionals (IAPP).
 She is also a Women Leading Privacy Advisory Board Member for the IAPP.

-She holds a J.D. from Georgetown University Law Center, where she was a Global Law Scholar, and a B.A. in English from University of California Los Angeles, where she was a Norma J. Ehrlich Alumni Scholar.
+She has a J.D. from Georgetown University Law Center, where she was a Global Law Scholar, and a B.A. in English from University of California Los Angeles, where she was a Norma J. Ehrlich Alumni Scholar.
 She has also studied at Oxford University (England) and Fudan University (China).